 Responsibilities of all agencies

 Each agency has a duty to assist and provide information in support of child protection enquiries.
-When requested to do so by Local Authority Children's Social Care, professionals from other organisations have a duty to cooperate.
+When requested to do so by local authority Children's Social Care, practitioners from other organisations have a duty to cooperate.

 2. Immediate Protection